dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

 1. That's it!
 [Check](/articles/troubleshooting-redirects#test) that the redirect works properly.
 </div>

-Alternatively, you can point both the www and not www versions of the site to Heroku, and handle the redirect at application level.
+Alternatively, you can point both the www and not www versions of the site to Heroku, and handle the redirect at the application level.

 <div class="section-steps" markdown="1">
 ##### To handle the redirect at Heroku {#redirect-nohttps-application}